A brief spectrum analyzer comparison guide for beginners

 Now that we have established (in my opinion) the top three selection criteria for comparing different SAs, it is time to take a look at the range of used and new equipment available within your budget.

-There are lots of older, used spectrum analyzers on eBay and other second hand markets.
+There are lots of older, used spectrum analyzers on eBay and other second-hand markets.
 A majority of these units will be Hewlett Packard/Agilent or Rhode and Schwarz brand.
 Even by today’s standards, some of these units still provide respectable performance.
 If you need to make measurements up into the K band (26.5 GHz), a new brand name spectrum analyzer in this range could easily exceed $50,000.
 However, you can get models such as the venerable HP 8563E or Agilent E4407B for a few thousand in working condition.

 In my search for a “well rounded” budget spectrum analyzer, I would not necessarily go for maximum frequency.
 At that price, you are sacrificing other performance metrics such as better noise floor and phase noise characteristics offered by newer models.
 Additionally, newer spectrum analyzers come with software suites that can perform demodulation and other types of useful computational measurements.
 Plus, newer models are not nearly as massive as these older units which predate the use of surface mount components.

-So, with a absolute maximum budget of $4000, I set out to find the best bang-for-buck new-ish spectrum analyzer I could find.
+So, with an absolute maximum budget of $4000, I set out to find the best bang-for-buck new-ish spectrum analyzer I could find.
 I ended up doing a comparison of several models, both USB and full-fledged standalone units.
 Although I’m on a budget, I personally prefer to buy from brand name firms based in the US (and Germany… because German engineering).

 If you want to learn more, please visit our website 1500 mhz signal generator.